Krithika-anand/Bootstrap-portfolio-Frontend/README.md

  ![Alt text](image-1.png)

   ### Navigation bar
-    - A fixed navbar the top created using bootstrap elements
+    A fixed navbar the top created using bootstrap elements

     Links navigate to the appropriate sections

-           My photo will take to homepage
+    Clicking on My photo will take to homepage

               <nav class="navbar fixed-top bg-body-tertiary">
         <div class="container-fluid">